 - Example: Without dual control, an employee with access to both the company’s bank accounts and accounting system could divert funds for personal use without detection.

-- Errors and Mistakes Going Unnoticed:
+- Errors and mistakes going unnoticed

 - Explanation: Dual control acts as a check and balance system, where one person’s work is reviewed by another, helping to catch and correct errors.